 o To become active and bind properly to the operator, a co-repressor must associate with the repressor.
-The co-repressor i fdoebisnoysteamtist Traynth Ebizen Ebize o An active repressor binds to the operator blocking the attachment of RNA polymerase to the promoter.
+The corepressor if does is not strantist drop with the size of the siz o An active repressor binds to the operator blocking the attachment of RNA polymerase to the promoter.

-\Box The more Trp available, the more that can associate with repressor molecules.
+□ The more Trp available, the more that can associate with repressor molecules.